eliza411/katacoda-doks/doks/step1.md

 `doctl registry kubernetes-manifest | kubectl apply -f -`{{execute}}

 Last time we used our private registry, we authenticated our local Docker installation, which stored the credentials for our registry on our local machine.
 This time, we authenticated our Kubernetes cluster in the cloud, which stored our registry credentials as a *secret*, which is the built-in mechanism Kubernetes offers for exactly this purpose.

-So now, our new cluster is free to run images we've stored in `do-katacoda-[[KATACODA_HOST]]`.
+After running the previous command, you'll see that the secret was upload and given the same name as your registry.
+Now we tell Kubernetes what the secret is for by using the secret as an `imagePullSecret`; that way, when we run containers in the cluster, they'll be all set to "pull" our images from our private registry:

+`kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "do-katacoda-[[KATACODA_HOST]]"}]}'`{{execute}}
-Let's show the power of DigitalOcean Kubernetes by running multiple instances of our application at once on our cluster.
-After all, we have two machines worth of capacity to use.

-First, let's create a Deployment of our app, which is the object Kubernetes uses to maintain the desired state of our running container.
+Now let's show the power of DigitalOcean Kubernetes by using our two nodes of capacity and running multiple instances of our application at once on our cluster.
+To do that, we'll create a Deployment of our app, which is the object Kubernetes uses to maintain the desired state of our running containers.
 This will actually launch the app live in the cluster.

 `kubectl create deployment my-python-app --image=registry.digitalocean.com/do-katacoda/my-python-app`{{execute}}

-When we created this Deployment, we also created a default ReplicaSet, which is the object Kubernetes uses to maintain a stable number of replicas of your container.
+One aspect of the Deployment we created is its default ReplicaSet, which is the object Kubernetes uses to maintain a stable number of replicas of your container.
 Each replica is a separate running instance of your container called a Pod.
 Since we haven't defined anything about the ReplicaSet running our container, it's just running one replica:

 `kubectl get rs`{{execute}}